-Please note that commencing January 1, 2018 one of the two questionnaires (practice or reference) must be completed by a CRSP or equivalent (such as CSP, CMIOSH, CIH, ROH, PEng, CHRP/CHRL).
+Please note that one of the two questionnaires (practice or reference) must be completed by a CRSP or equivalent (such as CSP, CMIOSH, CIH, ROH, PEng, CHRP/CHRL).

-Please note that once you click apply, you will be asked to create an account profile (step 1).
+To start the application process, you will first need to create a profile.
+After clicking the link below, you will be asked to create an account profile (step 1).
 Step 2 is the application form selection - you can review the forms in detail without submission of fees.
-Fees are only required once your application is complete and you are ready to submit it to the BCRSP for review.
+The non-refundable application fee is only required once your application is complete and you are ready to submit it to the BCRSP for review.

 Original transcripts should be sent directly to BCRSP from the academic institution.
 Transcripts can be sent to: